You probably already know that YouTube is the world’s second biggest search engine…

 My Top Ranking YouTube Videos

-Before we get into my YouTube SEO tutorial, I want to show you two examples of a video that I’ve ranked for a competitive keyword:
+Before we get into my YouTube SEO tutorial, I want to show you an example of a video that I’ve ranked for a competitive keyword:

 This video is ranking #3 for the keyword “SEO strategy“: